 The Division of Obstetrics offers expert, personalized care for women before, during and after pregnancy.
-The Section of Maternal and Fetal Medicine specializes in high-risk pregnancies, including preconception care, genetic testing, integrated care for chronic conditions during pregnancy, and obstetrical complications.
+The Section of Maternal and Fetal Medicine specializes in high-risk pregnancies, including preconception care, genetic testing, and integrated care for chronic conditions during pregnancy and obstetrical complications.

 The Division of Gynecology treats disorders of the female reproductive and urinary systems.
-The Division of Gynecology is comprised of board-certified obstetricians and gynecologists; and includes specialty areas of interest in:
+The Division of Gynecology consists of board-certified obstetricians and gynecologists, and includes specialty areas of interest in:

 - Colposcopy and genital dysplasia

 - Ambulatory urogynecology